koch505/iosblue/docs/build.md

 The settings you need to change is the `ID` and `MACHINEID`.

-* For `ID`, please set your `ID` to be 5 or greater for now as we already have 5 of them built and any id that is less than 5 will cause some grief on our end (see [How ISOBlue 2.0 Works?](howitworks.md)).
+* For `ID`, you can use any combination from 011 to 999 and this will be your ISOBlue's unique `ID` (000 to 010 are already taken).
 This is only a temporary solution and will get changed in the future.
 * For `MACHINEID`, you can append a string of your choice to the configured `ID`.
 The string can only contain letters.
+The default string is `ib`.

 ## Building
 Given that you are in the `build` directory, run: